| |

 |

-The Romanian language has two indefinite articles, a grammatical hitch similar to the two definite articles in Dutch.
+The Romanian language has a grammatical hitch similar to the two definite articles of Dutch">.

 In Romanian, the indefinite article for any given noun is either "o" or "un."